john-azzaro/Issue-Index-App/README.md

 <br>

 ## Who is this for?
 **Developers** or any team members working on a common project with potentially common issues.
+This product is for teams that want to keep a lexicon of issues encountered in thier own development and used as a collective repository for solutions to issues encountered in a particular project that could be referenced not only for this project, but for related projects in the future.
+This issue index would be inviting, simple, streamlined, and useful compared to unwelcoming wiki pages.